Tekko (convention): Sangawa Project

 The Sangawa Project is an 18+ anime event created by the staff of Tekkoshocon geared towards mature fans that includes an AMV contest, arcade, cosplay contest, dealers room, maid cafe, panels, and classic video games.
 Sangawa's name comes from the Japanese word for "three rivers", in reference to Pittsburgh's nickname.
 The event acts as a revenue source, along with the KuroKiiro Festival, for Tekkoshocon.
 For 2014 the convention moved to the DoubleTree by Hilton Hotel Pittsburgh in Pittsburgh, Pennsylvania.
+The convention by 2025 had moved to the Downtown DoubleTree by Hilton and expanded to three floors.